 They may seem worlds apart, but Annie (1982) and Pretty Woman (1990) are vehicles for cinema’s three big themes: love, money and family.

 Sometimes the norms – expected social behaviours – are so embedded that we’re not even aware we know them, let alone live by them.
-More than any other art form, cinema gives us a glimpse at the rule book and, sometimes, even reinforces the rules.
+More than any other art form, cinema gives us a glimpse at the rule book and, sometimes, even subtly reinforces the rules.
 But what are those rules?

 Universal rules of cinema and society

 - Family unity.
-Family usually means a struture of two parental figures plus a child or children … though this structure can be replicated by many groups, including adult colleagues and flatmates.
+Historically, family has tended to mean two parental figures plus a child or children … though this structure can be replicated by many groups, including work colleagues and flatmates.

 - Romantic love (i.e., finding, rescuing or repairing a bond with a mate)

 - Financial success or other gains – typically seen in the rags-to-riches tale.

 Often, the journey undertaken by a film’s lead characters is about resolving (i.e., gaining) one of these goals.
 So the rules are what give a film its direction: they power the plot.